 Depending on income and location, it’s also possible that you might be eligible for a Gold plan that has no premium at all.
 That’s something you’d have to closely compare with the available Silver plans and their built-in CSR benefits, making sure to account for the difference in premiums when you do your comparison.

-But if your income is on the lower end and you’re eligible for strong CSR benefits (ie, an AV of 94%), you’ll want to strongly consider the Silver plans that are available to you, even if there are free Bronze plans available too.
+But if your income is on the lower end and you’re eligible for strong CSR benefits (ie, your income is under 200% of the poverty level), you’ll want to strongly consider the Silver plans that are available to you, even if there are free Bronze plans available too (if your income is under 150% of the poverty level, you’ll also be eligible for premium-free Silver plans in most states, with built-in CSR benefits).
 Pay attention to the amount you’ll have to pay in out-of-pocket costs if you end up needing medical care during the year: It’s going to be a lot higher on the Bronze plan, which could quickly obliterate any savings you had from the lower monthly premiums.

-Cost-sharing reductions themselves were not changed by the American Rescue Plan (ARP).
+Cost-sharing reductions themselves were not changed by the American Rescue Plan (ARP) or the Inflation Reduction Act.
 But the ARP did boost premium subsidies, thus making it easier for people to afford Silver-level plans.
+And the Inflation Reduction Act has extended those premium subsidy enhancements through 2025, ensuring that more people will continue to be able to afford Silver-level plans.

-In 2021 and 2022 (and possibly future years, if Congress extends the ARP’s subsidy enhancements), premium subsidies have grown to ensure that a household earning up to 150% of the poverty level can enroll in either of the two lowest-cost Silver plans with no premium at all.
+For 2021 through 2025 (and possibly future years, if Congress extends the ARP’s subsidy enhancements again), premium subsidies have have been increased to ensure that a household earning up to 150% of the poverty level can enroll in either of the two lowest-cost Silver plans with no premium at all.
 This ensures that people with the lowest incomes are able to afford Silver plans, rather than having to settle for a Bronze plan (which doesn’t have CSR benefits).

 Cost-sharing subsidies help to reduce out-of-pocket spending for eligible enrollees when they select Silver plans.